pambrose/srcref/README.md

 # srcref - Dynamic Line-Specific GitHub Permalinks

-It is problematic to embed GitHub permalinks with line references in documentation because the line values are not updated when the file contents are changed.
+It is problematic to embed line-specific GitHub permalinks in documentation because changes to the target file can invalidate the permalink line references.

 _srcref_ is a simple utility that allows you to embed GitHub permalinks into your docs without worrying about the line numbers of the code changing.